 Kitty King Powell Library and Study Center

-The Kitty King Powell Library and Study Center houses an outstanding non-circulating collection of more than 6,000 books, periodical volumes, and auction catalogues, which are available to the public.
-The library is open Tuesday–Saturday, 10 a.m. to 5 p.m.
+The Kitty King Powell Library and Study Center houses an outstanding non-circulating collection of books, periodical volumes, auction catalogues, and more, all available to the public for art research.

 Be sure to explore the William J. Hill Texas Artisans and Artists Archive to research artists who worked in 19th-century Texas.

 The Kilroy Center features two spacious, multipurpose rooms for education programs, meetings, and facility rentals.
 These first-floor rooms overlook landscaped gardens and are accessible to outdoor terraces.

 About Ima Hogg & Bayou Bend

 Enjoy this short video, produced by Biography, with information about Bayou Bend’s legendary founder, Ima Hogg; the extraordinary collection; and the beautiful, historic gardens.

 Bayou Bend Collection and Gardens, the MFAH house museum for American decorative arts and paintings, is a 10-minute drive from the Museum’s main campus.
 The magnificent former home of Houston philanthropist and collector Ima Hogg, the 1928 John Staub–designed house is situated on 14 acres of organically maintained gardens in the historic River Oaks neighborhood.